How the internet works

 How HTML, CSS and JavaScript are parsed on the Web

-When a request comes in to the client - your computer with your HTML (Hyper Text Markup Language), CSS (Cascading Style Sheets) and JavaScript files - via your computer’s operating system allows the files on your system to be read by or parsed by the World Wide Web, or the Web, browser.
+When a request comes in to the client - your computer with your HTML (Hyper Text Markup Language), CSS (Cascading Style Sheets) and JavaScript files - via your computer’s operating system allows the files on your system to be read by or parsed by a browser, which is a software interface that connects users to the Web.

-The first files that are fetched are HTML and CSS.
 Then JavaScript, via its connectivity to the Document Object Model, or DOM, is parsed.
-(Part 4, in this series, explains the DOM-tree and how JavaScript interacts with HTML and CSS.)
+Read Part 4, in this series, to get a quick overview on how JavaScript interacts with HTML and CSS.

-What Netifly does is a pre-rendering, pre-reading, or a pre-parsing of these files, before the file is actually transferred to the URL where it is hosted.
+The hosting service Netifly, we are using for this project, performs this pre-rendering or pre-parsing of these files, before the file is actually transferred to the URL where it is hosted.

 Freed from backend servers, websites run faster with automated deployments of the code you have written.

-Rather than building content at runtime for each request, content is prebuilt and optimised during a build setup using a site generator and other build tools.
+Rather than building content, brick-by-brick or codeline-by-codeline, where the HTML is set up, then the CSS painted and then the JavaScript injected for for each request, content is prebuilt and optimised during a build setup using a site generator and other build tools created by Netifly, and other pre-rendering software services and options.

 In Sublime text create a folder and give it a name, for example, ‘My porfolio folder’.
 If you have not created your own portfolio site go back to Part 4 in this series.
 Once you have your site, continue with this section.